cdapio/cdap/cdap-docs/admin-manual/source/security/impersonation.rst

 To configure a namespace to have impersonation, specify the Kerberos ``principal`` and ``keytabURI`` in the :ref:`namespace configuration <http-restful-api-namespace-configs>`.
+The keytab must be readable by the cdap user and can be on either the local file system of the CDAP Master or on HDFS.
+If the keytab is on HDFS, prefix the path with ``hdfs://``.
+If CDAP master is HA-enabled, and the local file system is used, the keytab must be on both file systems.

 If these are not specified, the principal and keytab of the CDAP Master user will be used instead.